AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 The [!DNL Workfront] documentation always refers to the default names of objects.
 If your objects have had their names customized, you can rely on the icon associated with them to understand which customized object corresponds to which [!DNL Workfront] default object.

-For more information about which objects can have customized names in [!DNL Workfront], see [Object names that can be customized using a  [!UICONTROL Layout Template]](#object-names-that-can-be-customized-using-a-uicontrol-layout-template).
+For more information about which objects can have customized names in [!DNL Workfront], see [Object names that can be customized using a  [!UICONTROL Layout Template]](#object-names-that-can-be-customized-using-a-layout-template).

 The following is a list of objects and their corresponding icons in Workfront.